Atrax Morgue

-Marco Corbelli (3 April 1970 – 6 May 2007), better known professionally as Atrax Morgue, was an Italian noise musician.
-Many of Atrax Morgue's early material was released on cassette, as part of the industrial/noise 'cassette underground' of the early 1990s.
-Often these cassettes were released on Corbelli's own Slaughter Productions label, some of which have now been reissued on CD-R. Throughout the late 1990s, Atrax Morgue released numerous CDs on prominent noise labels, such as Self Abuse Records, Release, Old Europa Cafe, RRRecords, Crowd Control Activities and Ars Benevola Mater.
+Marco Corbelli (a.k.a.
+Marco Rotula; 3 April 1970 in Sassuolo, Italy – 6 May 2007 in Castellarano, Italy), better known professionally as Atrax Morgue, was an Italian noise musician.
+Relying primarily on the Sequential Circuits Six-Trak synthesizer to make noise music and drone music, he acquired an online cult following in the 2010s.
+Much of Atrax Morgue's early sound material was released on audio cassette, as part of the industrial music/noise music 'cassette culture underground' of the early 1990s.
+Often these cassettes were released on Corbelli's own Slaughter Productions Records, some of which were reissued as CD-Rs.

+Throughout the late 1990s, Atrax Morgue released numerous albums on prominent noise music labels, such as Release, Old Europa Cafe, RRRecords, Crowd Control Activities and Ars Benevola Mater.
+As a performer, on February 24, 2001, Corbelli took part in the Autopsia dell’opera d’arte vivente come vivisezione del corpo di dio performance art event in an art gallery in Viareggio.
+He was inspired by power electronics acts Whitehouse, Brighter Death Now and The Sodality.

-Corbelli committed suicide by hanging on 6 May 2007.
-He was 37.
+Corbelli committed suicide by hanging on May 6, 2007 at the age of 37.